basiliscos/dot-files/articles/rotor-v0.20.md

 context.
-For C++ it can be [rotor](https://github.com/basiliscos/cpp-rotor), [sobjectizer](https://github.com/Stiffstream/sobjectizer) or [C++ actor framework](https://actor-framework.org/), while erlang it itself a platform and a framework.
+For C++ it can be [rotor](https://github.com/basiliscos/cpp-rotor), [sobjectizer](https://github.com/Stiffstream/sobjectizer) or [C++ actor framework](https://actor-framework.org/), while erlang it itself a platform and a framework (OTP).

 **So, what is the total cost ownership of supervising?** In theory it is nearly zero cost in the terms writing special code (it should be done for you), but you will be bounded to the platform/framework and the usage of messaging also has its own performance price.

-## technical details of supervising in C++
+## Technical details of supervising in C++

-[C++ actor framework](https://actor-framework.org/) (aka CAF) is considered the most influenced by [Erlang](https://www.erlang.org/), however, the supervising itself is missing.
+[C++ actor framework](https://actor-framework.org/) (aka CAF) is considered the most influenced by [Erlang](https://www.erlang.org/), however, the supervising itself is missing in it.
 CAF is capable  to run a cluster of nodes, each one can run arbitrary number of actors.
 The strong point of CAF is *transparent messaging* (actor addressing), i.e. when a message can be send from one actor to another, independently from their locations, i.e. they can be located on different